Frequently Asked Questions

 Q: What is Kindergarten Day?

 A: Kindergarten day is a one day preview of our summer camp.
 Rising and completed kindergarteners can come for a day of fun, fellowship, and friends.
 Kindergarten day is like a whole day of vacation bible school.
 If your child has completed Kindergarten this would be a fun time for them!
+Campers must be potty trained.
 Drop off is from 8:ooa - 8:15a at the chapel.
 Pick up and closing celebration is at 6:00p in the chapel.

 Q: What meals are provided at Kindergarten Day?